THE 6 BEST PICTURE BOOKS IN GERMAN THAT DELIGHT KIDS AND PARENTS ALIKE

 What is the criteria for a best book?
 It will always be somewhat arbitrary.
 But in my view a truly outstanding picture book is one that is loved by children AND parents alike, one where they bond over while reading it together.
-There are many educational books with a message that parents love and kids are slightly bored with, and other books kids find funny, but parents find annoying...
-Here are 6 best picture books in German my children could not get enough of, and I enjoyed as well.
+There are many educational books with a message that parents love and kids are slightly bored with, and other books kids find funny, but parents find a bit annoying...
+Here are 6 best picture books in German my children could not get enough of, and I truly enjoyed as well.
 And books that our costumers say they had to reread again and again.
 And again.

-What are your favorite picture books?
+What are your favorite German picture books?

 Heinz Janisch / Michael Roher